awsles/AzureExtensions/Ax.Cosmos/README.md

 * The Cosmos REST API only allows a single document to be synchronously added at a time.
 There doesn't appear to be any API to allow multiple documents to be created at once.
-The .NET team has created a bulk executor library for Cosmos: https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview but this 1st cut of the module is itself in powershell so cannot yet take advantage.
+The .NET team has created a bulk executor library for Cosmos but this 1st cut of the module is itself in powershell so cannot yet take advantage.

 * The **Invoke-RestMethod** cmdlet has an unexplainable lag, as if the requests are being serialized.